conan/conan.github.io/_posts/2018-08-20-clojure-spec-tips.md

 published: true
 ---

 This post includes some practical tips for getting the most out of spec.
-I'll update it whenever I find out something new.
+I'll update it whenever I find out something new, so please feel free to tell me things I don't know.

 # Project setup